starkfell/100DaysOfIaC/articles/day.82.deploying.postgres.in.azure.using.arm.md

 ## Conclusion

-In today's article we we covered several scenarios for using **kubectl** to assist in troubleshooting your Kubernetes Applications.
+In today's article we covered how to deploy a PostgreSQL Server in Azure using ARM and how to make it automatically connect to a newly deployed Web Application.
 If there's a specific scenario that you wish to be covered in future articles, please create a **[New Issue](https://github.com/starkfell/100DaysOfIaC/issues)** in the [starkfell/100DaysOfIaC](https://github.com/starkfell/100DaysOfIaC/) GitHub repository.